 AAUW DURANGO SCHOLARSHIPS

-AAUW/Durango currently has two endowed scholarship which provide a non-traditional woman student at Fort Lewis College with $1000 to apply towards tuition and fees.
-They are the Virginia Schosher/AAUW Scholarship and the Janet Watson/AAUW Scholarship.
+AAUW/Durango currently has three endowed scholarship which provide a non-traditional woman student at Fort Lewis College with $1000 to apply towards tuition and fees.
+They are the Virginia Schosher/AAUW Scholarship and the Janet Watson/AAUW Scholarship and the Cheryl Jackson.
+We are in the process of funding the Sandy Brown/AAUW Scholarship.
 Information on the founding of those scholarships and their current holders appears below.
-We are also almost half way toward funding the endowment of a third FLC scholarship, the AAUW/Cheryl Jackson Scholarship.

 Cheryl was a fine committed volunteer within the Durango Branch of AAUW.
 She had been a member of the AAUW scholarship committee and President of the chapter twice.
 One of those presidencies came at a time when membership was at an all time low and Cheryl resurrected the branch.
 She initiated the Fall Membership Luncheon.
 She authored special meetings in the spring for new graduates to meet prospective employers or future educators.